osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ---
 title: "Points on the map"
-intro: "On map you could display points such as Favorites, POI, Markers, Wikipedia, Search results, Audio Video Notes, OSM Edits"
+intro: "On map you could display points such as Favorites, POI, Markers, Wikipedia, Search results, Audio Video Notes, OSM Edits and other"
 versions: '*'
 ---